$hp$-a posteriori error estimates for hybrid high-order methods applied to biharmonic problems

 We test an $h$-adaptive algorithm driven by the a posteriori error estimator from Section~\ref{sec:apost}.
 The adaptive algorithm starts from a coarse mesh and uses the estimator from Theorem \ref{thm:upperbound} to mark mesh cells for refinement through a bulk-chasing criterion with parameter $30\%$ (also known as D\"orfler's marking).
-The set of marked sets is used to create a new, finer triangulation.
+The set of marked elements is used to create a new, finer triangulation.
 Altogether, the adaptive algorithm can be classically described as a loop performing the following four tasks at each step:

 We first examine the convergence behavior of the adaptive algorithm for $k \in \{0,1,2,3\}$.
 The energy error and the a posteriori error estimator are presented in Figure~\ref{Ex3:new_error_estimator_k=0,1,2,3} as a function of DoFs.
 As there is no data oscillation term, the minimum on the right-hand side of~\eqref{upper error bound} is zero.
+Since the exact solution does not satisfy the homogeneous boundary conditions associated with the space $H_0^2(\Omega)$, the estimators are modified according to Remark~\ref{remark: Inhomogeneous BC} in order to incorporate the resulting inhomogeneous boundary conditions.
 We observe that both the energy error and the a posteriori estimator converge at the optimal rate $\mathcal{O}(\mathrm{DoFs}^{-\frac{(k+1)}{2}})$.
 In contrast, under uniform refinement, the energy error and the estimator converge only at the suboptimal rate $\mathcal{O}(\mathrm{DoFs}^{-\frac13})$, independently of $k$.
 Moreover, we observe in the left panel of Figure~\ref{Ex3:new_effectivity k=0, 1,2,3} that the effectivity index remains well behaved as a function of DoFs, taking values between 1.5 and 1.8.
 Finally, we report in the right panel of Figure~\ref{Ex3:new_effectivity k=0, 1,2,3} the effectivity index as a function of the polynomial degree $k\in\{0,\ldots,12\}$ on a mesh consisting of $96$ triangular cells.
 We observe an algebraic growth rate of $k^{\frac12}$, which is less than the rate $k^{\frac32}$ observed numerically for dG methods in \cite[Section 5.1]{DongMascottoSutton2021}.